 List is a collection data type.
 It allows multiple values to be stored within the same field.
 In Table Design, you must configure the List data type with all the values that the field stores.
 These values will be available for the field in table Datasheet view and in DataPages.

 For example, in a Patients table, Allergies may be a List – String data type that is configured with all known allergies.
 Within an application, a user filling out a New Patients form can select all the allergies that pertain to them from the provided options.

 There are three List data types:

-- List – String for text values of up to 255 characters.
+- List - String for a maximum of 30 text values of up to 255 characters.

 - List - Number for numeric values of up to 15 digits.

 - List - Date for date or date/time values.

 Follow these steps to add a list field in a table:

 - Open a Table in Design mode.

 - Click on the last row of the table to add a new field.

 - Enter a name for the field in the column Name.

 - In the DataType column, select the List data type for the field from the dropdown.
 The List options are:

 - List - String